-Gather the ingredients.
-Heat the oven to 450 F.
+Gather the ingredients and heat the oven to 450 F.

-Bake the crust in the heated oven for 5 minutes.
-Remove the crust from the oven and reduce the temperature to 350 F.
+Bake the pie crust in the preheated oven for 5 minutes.
+Remove the crust from the oven and place on a rack to cool.
+Reduce the oven temperature to 350 F.

-Add the salmon to the cooled pastry and then sprinkle with lemon juice.
+When the pastry has cooled, add the flaked salmon and then sprinkle with lemon juice.

 In a skillet over medium heat, melt the butter.
-Cook the onion until translucent.
+Cook the onion for about 4 minutes, or until translucent.
 Spoon the onions over the salmon and sprinkle with parsley.

-In a medium bowl, whisk the salmon liquid with eggs, milk, seasoned salt, and pepper.
+In a medium bowl, whisk the eggs with the reserved 1/4 cup of salmon liquid, the milk, seasoned salt, and pepper.
 Pour over salmon.

-Bake the quiche at 350 F for 45 to 50 minutes, or until firm.
-Remove from oven and let rest for 5 minutes before slicing and serving.
+Place the quiche on a baking sheet and bake it at 350 F for 40 to 45 minutes, or until firm.
+Remove the salmon quiche to a rack and let it rest for 5 minutes before slicing and serving.

-Serve this salmon quiche hot with a tossed salad and bread and butter if desired.
+Serve this salmon quiche hot with a tossed salad if desired.

 Quiche is the type of dish that lends itself to experimentation and variation with all types of proteins.
 To maintain a seafood theme, consider these ideas or make up your own.
 It's important to remember that any ingredient you add must not have a significant water content otherwise, your quiche will be soupy.

-- If you like a richer egg custard, use 3/4 cup milk and 3/4 cup half-and-half.
+- If you like a richer egg custard, use part milk and part half-and-half.

 - Instead of canned salmon, use smoked salmon.